kyrylo/latest_ruby/README.md

 The purpose of this library is to answer a simple but capacious question: “What is the latest version of Ruby now?”.
-It can also be asked for the latest versions of Rubinius, JRuby, MagLev, MacRuby, Cardinal, IronRuby and Topaz.
+It can also be asked for the latest versions of Rubinius, JRuby, MagLev, MacRuby.

 Installation
 ------------